visheshshukla/Recipe-App/README.md

 # Recipe-App
 React Native based Mobile App that shows recipe for various food dishes.

-Project is made on top of Expo and can work on both Android And Ios Platforms.
+Project is made on top of Expo and can work on both Android And IOS Platforms.